Moise Kean: Return to Juventus

 During the 2021–22 season, after his return from his loan, Kean was sent-off in Everton's 2–1 win against Huddersfield.

 On 31 August 2021, Kean returned to Juventus on a two-year loan deal for a loan fee of €7 million, with an obligation to buy in summer 2023 for a reported €28 million plus €3 million in add-ons.
 Kean's debut came on 11 September, as a substitute, in a 2–1 defeat to Napoli; in the 85th minute, Kean made a mistake which helped Napoli's Kalidou Koulibaly score the winning goal.
 On 22 September, Kean debuted as a starter against Spezia and scored the opening goal, his first since his return.
 On 8 December, Kean scored the winning goal in a 1–0 win against Malmö, his first in the Champions League with Juventus.

 The transfer was made permanent on 8 March 2023.
+Kean was scheduled to complete a six-month loan deal to Atlético Madrid until the end of the 2023–24 season on 30 January 2024, but the deal collapsed after his medical revealed that his tibia injury would take three weeks to recover from.

+Fiorentina

+On 9 July 2024, Kean joined Serie A club Fiorentina for a reported transfer fee of €13 million that could rise to €18 million with add-ons.

+On 23 February 2025, Kean collapsed on the pitch, following a collision with Paweł Dawidowicz and was taken to hospital.
+He was later discharged following tests.
+On the final matchday of the 2024–25 season, he scored a goal in a 3–2 victory over Udinese, securing his club's participation in the Conference League.
+He ended his debut season as his club's leading scorer with 19 goals, finishing second in the Serie A scoring charts behind only Mateo Retegui.